Bivalvia: Other uses

 Conchology is the scientific study of mollusc shells, but the term conchologist is also sometimes used to describe a collector of shells.
 Many people pick up shells on the beach or purchase them and display them in their homes.
 There are many private and public collections of mollusc shells, but the largest one in the world is at the Smithsonian Institution, which houses in excess of 20 million specimens.

 Shells are used decoratively in many ways.
 They can be pressed into concrete or plaster to make decorative paths, steps or walls and can be used to embellish picture frames, mirrors or other craft items.
 They can be stacked up and glued together to make ornaments.
 They can be pierced and threaded onto necklaces or made into other forms of jewellery.
 Shells have had various uses in the past as body decorations, utensils, scrapers and cutting implements.
 Carefully cut and shaped shell tools dating back 32,000 years have been found in a cave in Indonesia.
 In this region, shell technology may have been developed in preference to the use of stone or bone implements, perhaps because of the scarcity of suitable rock materials.

 The indigenous peoples of the Americas living near the east coast used pieces of shell as wampum.
 The channeled whelk (Busycotypus canaliculatus) and the quahog (Mercenaria mercenaria) were used to make white and purple traditional patterns.
 The shells were cut, rolled, polished and drilled before being strung together and woven into belts.
 These were used for personal, social and ceremonial purposes and also, at a later date, for currency.
-The Winnebago Tribe from Wisconsin had numerous uses for freshwater mussels including using them as spoons, cups, ladles and utensils.
+The Ho-Chunk people from Wisconsin had numerous uses for freshwater mussels including using them as spoons, cups, ladles and utensils.
 They notched them to provide knives, graters and saws.
 They carved them into fish hooks and lures.
 They incorporated powdered shell into clay to temper their pottery vessels.
 They used them as scrapers for removing flesh from hides and for separating the scalps of their victims.
 They used shells as scoops for gouging out fired logs when building canoes and they drilled holes in them and fitted wooden handles for tilling the ground.

 Buttons have traditionally been made from a variety of freshwater and marine shells.
 At first they were used decoratively rather than as fasteners and the earliest known example dates back five thousand years and was found at Mohenjo-daro in the Indus Valley.

 Sea silk is a fine fabric woven from the byssus threads of bivalves, particularly the pen shell (Pinna nobilis).
 It used to be produced in the Mediterranean region where these shells are endemic.
 It was an expensive fabric and overfishing has much reduced populations of the pen shell.

 Crushed shells are added as a calcareous supplement to the diet of laying poultry.
 Oyster shell and cockle shell are often used for this purpose and are obtained as a by-product from other industries.